 Planning (Scotland) Act 2019

 The Planning (Scotland) Act 2019 was passed by the Scottish Parliament in June 2019.
 It contains a broad range of changes to our planning system, which are being implemented over the next couple of years.
-These include the National Planning Framework (NPF) be amalgamated with Scottish Planning Policy (SPP) and have enhanced status as part of the statutory development plan.
-A revised document will provide a combined strategic policy and spatial perspective and will form a part of local authorities’ development plans.
+These include the National Planning Framework (NPF) being amalgamated with Scottish Planning Policy (SPP), which enhanced status as part of the statutory development plan.
+Scotland's fourth National Planning Framework will provide a combined strategic policy and spatial perspective.

 Area 2-F (South)